Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 Insufficient size for a clickable element can make it difficult to interact with the application.
 Each clickable element of the application must be of sufficient size.

+However, there are some exceptions:
+- If the proposed action has an equivalent in the screen that respects the required size
+- If the clickable element is part of a zone or a text block (which is often the case for links).

 **To be verified&nbsp;:**

 - The click zone has a minimum size of 48 dp.